ngdangdat/ngdangdat.github.io/_posts/2020-07-30-notes-on-phone-number.md

 - 02: [Falsehoods Programmers Believe About Phone Numbers](https://github.com/google/libphonenumber/blob/master/FALSEHOODS.md)

 Summary:
-- int data type's query performanceis slightly better (not much but noticeable)
+- int data type's query performance is slightly better (not much but noticeable)
 - int and string aren't much different when it comes to insert performance
 - int is more efficient in DB table storage size